What is a Carbon Monoxide Leak Detector (in 2025)

 How Should I Store my Carbon Monoxide Leak Detector?

 To ensure maximum sensor life and accurate measurements upon operation, it is recommended to store the Carbon Monoxide Leak Detector in a moderate environment with a humidity level of 50%RH and a room temperature of approximately 70F.
-The unit should be kept in the hard waterproof case it was sold with for optimal storage conditions.

-Difference Between a CO2 and CO Leak Detectors?
+What is the Difference Between a CO2 and CO Leak Detectors?

 CO and CO2 are two different gases.
 People get confused which is unfortunate and can be very dangerous.
-In fact, many of our customers purchase CO2 leak detectors when they were actually seeking CO detectors.
+In fact, many of our customers purchase CO2 leak detectors when they were actually seeking CO detector.

 In other words, CO detectors focus on detecting the toxic gas carbon monoxide, while CO2 detectors monitor carbon dioxide levels as an indicator of indoor air quality and ventilation.
 Both types of detectors serve important safety and health purposes, but they are designed for different gases and concerns.